srid/ema-template/content/guide/helpers/tailwind.md

 The very site you are viewing (ema.srid.ca) is a live demonstration of this helper.

-**Note** that because the [JS shim](https://twind.dev/handbook/the-shim.html) is used to support Tailwind styles your site will not render properly on web browsers with JavaScript disabled if you use this helper.
+**Note** that because the [twind JS shim](https://twind.dev/handbook/the-shim.html) is used to support Tailwind styles your site will not render properly on web browsers with JavaScript disabled if you use this helper; it might also have trouble interoperating with other JS initializers on the site.
 See [this issue](https://github.com/srid/ema/issues/20) for upcoming alternatives.